neilb-ed/uoe_localsearch/README.txt

   * From the /admin/structure/block page, add "Search form" to the new "Search Box" region.

-Update 1: There is now a theme setting checkbox to hide the large banner image from the page header.

 If you don't do that last part, then the default search behaviour remains.

+Version 1.1

+There is now a theme setting checkbox to hide the large banner image from the page header.

 That's it.
 neilb @ inf.ed.ac.uk